 James Rickards High School

-- James Rickards High School's student population of 1,284 students has stayed relatively flat over five school years.
+- James Rickards High School's student population of 1,352 students has grown by 7% over five school years.

 |School Type||Magnet School|